 At the end of the fieldwork period you should be able to account for all addresses on your sample cover sheet.
 Keep your sample cover sheet for a couple of months after you finish your month's fieldwork as they are sometimes useful when sorting out a query from the office.

-Nurse record forms (NRFs)
+6.2 Nurse record forms (NRFs)

-You will receive a Nurse Record Form (NRF) for each household where there is work for you to do.
+You will receive a Nurse Record Form (NRF) for each household in your assignment.

 The NRFs have two functions: